Moose (wrestler)

-Quinn O. Ojinnaka (born April 23, 1984), better known by his ring name Moose, is an American professional wrestler and former professional football player.
-He is signed to Total Nonstop Action Wrestling (TNA), where he is the leader of The System and is a former two-time World Champion and one-time X Division Champion.
-He also makes appearances in its partner promotion WWE on its NXT brand.
+Quinn Ojinnaka (born April 23, 1984), better known by his ring name Moose, is an American professional wrestler and former professional football player.
+He is signed to Total Nonstop Action Wrestling (TNA).

 He has also worked for Ring of Honor (ROH), New Japan Pro-Wrestling (NJPW), Pro Wrestling Noah, Evolve Wrestling, and Revolution Pro Wrestling (RPW).
 In 2016, Moose signed with Total Nonstop Action Wrestling (TNA) which would later be known as Impact Wrestling.
-Moose would go on to become a two-time Impact Grand Champion, one-time TNA World Heavyweight Champion (2020–2021), and two-time TNA World Champion, becoming the fourth African-American world champion in the history of Impact (after Ron Killings, Bobby Lashley, and Rich Swann).
+Moose would go on to become a two-time Impact Grand Champion, one-time TNA World Heavyweight Champion (2020–2021), one-time TNA X Division Champion, and two-time TNA World Champion.

-As an offensive lineman, he played college football for the Syracuse Orange and was drafted by the Atlanta Falcons in the fifth round of the 2006 NFL draft.
+As an offensive lineman, Ojinnaka played college football for the Syracuse Orange and was drafted by the Atlanta Falcons in the fifth round of the 2006 NFL draft.
 He went on to play for the New England Patriots, St. Louis Rams, and Indianapolis Colts.

 Early life

-Quinn Ojinnaka was born on April 23, 1984, in Seabrook, Maryland.
+Quinn Ojinnaka was born on April 23, 1984, the son of Pete Ojinnaka and Rebecca Ojinnaka.
+Born in Seabrook, Maryland.
 He attended DeMatha Catholic High School in Hyattsville, Maryland, where he earned All-Prince George’s County offensive lineman honors as a senior when his team had an 11–0 season that included the Washington Catholic Athletic Conference championship.